kasir-barati/paas-system/aws/VPC/README.md

     So we use variable length subnet masking (VLSM) to return the value of a network address, from the IP address, by turning the host address into zeroes.
 In other words we are breaking down an IP address space into subnets of various sizes.

+  - You can check the range of IP that you'll get by going to [CIDR.xyz](https://cidr.xyz/).

   But if these explanations are too hard to understand right away I guess you could also interpret the _subnet mask_ as an indicator that determines which part of the Network ID should change.

+- You can assign an EIP[^1] to your EC2 instance.
+- Linked to a region.

 > [!IMPORTANT]
 >
 > By clicking on "Create VPC" you're gonna create a new VPC which is not the default VPC.
 If you've deleted your default VPC you need to create a new default VPC by clicking on "Create default VPC" in "Actions"\* dropdown.
 >
-> Un check all the selected VPCs in the VPC's table to see "Create default VPC" option.
+> Uncheck all the selected VPCs in the VPC's table to see "Create default VPC" option.
 >
 > ![Create default VPC](./assets/create-default-vpc.png)